 Ah, relationships.
 They run the gamut from exhilarating, passionate, and deeply intimate to combative, estranged, and hostile.
 For some of us, there are numerous and widely varying adjectives we would use to describe our current relationship.
-Since relationships consist of two people who are continuing to learn and grow (preferably for the good), we are all bound to stumble at times, as will our partner.
+Since relationships consist of two inherently imperfect people who are continuing to learn and grow (preferably for the better), we are all bound to stumble at times, as will our partner.

 So, how do we know if we’re in a healthy relationship?

 And how do we go about improving the quality of our relationship?